Start Your Scholarship Search This Summer

 Before starting the scholarship search

-Your teenager can prepare for their scholarship search earlier in their high school years, or even middle school.
-Besides academic grades, scholarship organizations put a high emphasis on activities outside of the regular classroom.
-So what is your student passionate about?
-This can lead to a volunteering opportunities to add to their scholarship applications and might even inspire what field they will want to study for their higher education.
+What is your student passionate about?
+This could lead to volunteering opportunities to add to their scholarship applications and may even inspire the field they will want to study for their post-secondary education.
 Are there any extracurricular academic clubs that they have joined and any sports in which they participate?
 Do they work a part-time job to add to their college savings?
 Not only do these activities show off your student’s skills but also shows that they enjoy challenges and have good time management.
-Many organizations with which your child might do community service, volunteer work, participate in athletically or academically, also offer specialized grants for individuals who have worked with them.

 How to get going on the scholarship search